-Scaling up a high-impact intervention requires a country-led national scale up strategy, collaboration among all partners, systematic planning and adequate resource allocation, and action-oriented learning to continuously assess and adapt the scale up plan.

-2. Improving quality of reproductive, maternal, newborn, and child care requires strong governance, leadership, policy support, and management, as well as committed resources.
+- Scaling up a high-impact intervention requires a a country-led national scale up strategy, collaboration among all partners, systematic planning and adequate resource allocation, and action-oriented learning to continuously assess and adapt the scale up plan. - 2.
+Improving quality of reproductive, maternal, newborn, and child care requires strong governance, leadership, policy support, and management, as well as committed resources.
 Country-level quality efforts should align with and feed into global quality of care efforts and the WHO Quality of Care Framework (and vice versa).
-Country-led governance of quality efforts is critical, and includes developing a budgeted, coordinated national quality strategy complemented by strong sub-national and service delivery leadership and management of quality initiatives.

-3. Institutionalizing community health within the formal health system requires countries to develop national policies or strategies with corresponding budgets and build the capacity of frontline health workers to shift service delivery from facilities to communities.
-Engaging communities and civil society as essential players in decision-making, service delivery, and monitoring quality of services is critical to reaching all people with quality health services, regardless of where they live.

-4. Reaching underserved populations with equitable health services necessitates systematically identifying coverage gaps among vulnerable groups and tailoring approaches to target those most in need.
+Country-led governance of quality efforts is critical, and includes developing a budgeted, coordinated national quality strategy complemented by strong sub-national and service delivery leadership and management of quality initiatives. - 3.
+Institutionalizing community health within the formal health system requires countries to develop national policies or strategies with corresponding budgets and build the capacity of frontline health workers to shift service delivery from healthest to communities.
+Engaging communities and civil society as essential players in decision-making, service delivery, and monitoring quality of services is critical to reaching all people with quality health services, regardless of where they live. - A Reaching underserved populations with equitable health services necessitates systematically identifying coverage gaps among vulnerable groups and tailoring approaches to target those most in need.
 Programs should continue to monitor disparities in coverage and access, with data disaggregated along key dimensions of equity, including socioeconomic status, ethnicity, and geolocation of beneficiaries.
-The information must be visual, compelling, easy to use, and available to those who need it, especially at the local level.
+The information must be visual, compelling say to use, and available to those who need it, aspecially at the local level. - Developing human resources for health requires countries to invest in building clinical, financial, data, and management competencies among health workers and facility managers.
+This should begin during pre-service education and continue through in-service training, mentoring, and supportive supervision visits to maintain skills on the job.
+Efforts should be grounded in the latest evidence and rely on interactive, repetitive, and facility-based approaches.
+Newer training, can be more cost-effective and minimize the time providers apend away from their works size compared to traditional classroom-based methods.
+Digital solutions and eLearning can improve pre-service education and service provision, and should continue to be explored.